Last Updated on

-For now, you don’t really need to decide where to store your catalog, leave the software decide the destination folder in your computer by clicking “Continue”.
+For now, you don’t really need to decide where to store your catalog, leave the software to decide the destination folder in your computer by clicking “Continue”.
 We’ll see how to work with Lightroom Catalog in part 2.

 Or if you feel confident with changing the destination folder and know how to do it feel free to expand the menu and choose your favorite destination in your computer’s hard drive.

-On the next screen, you’ll see a lot of menus, buttons and functions.
+On the next screen, you’ll see a lot of menus, buttons, and functions.

 Trust me, there’s nothing to worry about, you’ll master Lightroom in no time.

-It won’t take you long to familiarize with Lightroom menus and it’s an important step to go through if you want to learn how to start editing in Lightroom.
+It won’t take you long to familiarize yourself with Lightroom menus and it’s an important step to go through if you want to learn how to start editing in Lightroom.

 Everything will look a bit dark and empty since you haven’t imported any photos yet.
-One thing to remember is that you won’t need to learn the entire set of options, settings and functions in one go.
+One thing to remember is that you won’t need to learn the entire set of options, settings, and functions in one go.
 In fact, you won’t even necessarily need to ever learn everything.